 Aneuploidy: attacking differences in cancer cells

-necessary in normal cells, but are required for the survival of cancer cells.
+in normal cells, but are required for the survival of cancer cells.
 One way to distinguish cancer cells from their normal counterparts is the presence of too many centrosomes.
-These are cellular structures that initiate the cellular
+These are cellular structures that initiate the cellular machine that distributes

 Chemical biology: a new frontier of multidisciplinary medicine